akrzemi1/papers/notes/contracts_explained.md

 definition changes the semantics of the program, and then performs a series of tests to check if the semantics of the program still meet the requirements.
 This gives sufficient confidence -- obviously, not guarantee -- that the program will operate within tolerable limits.

+Enabling such optimizations is equivalent to runtime-checking the contract predicates and installing the violation handler with GCC's `__builtin_unreachable()`.

 -----------------